Are you afraid to solder copper pipes?

 SharkBites will spin 360 degrees around PEX or copper pipes.
 This is completely normal.
 So don’t be freaked out.

-Watch my quick video to see extra tips and a funny outtake at the end…my daughters crack me up
+Watch our quick video to see extra tips and a funny outtake at the end…my daughters crack me up